Aerial Intelligent Reflecting Surface Enabled Terahertz Covert Communications in Beyond-5G Internet of Things

 To compensate for their higher propagation attenuation and achieve sustainable capacity enhancement, utilizing \textit{intelligent reflecting surface (IRS)} \cite{Basharat2021, Wu2020a, Bjornson2020} has emerged as a possible solution for removing the barriers of relatively unreliable and costly conventional THz transmissions.
-Indeed, an IRS is a thin planar meta-surface composed of a large number of reconfigurable scatterers, each of which can independently collect the impinging RF signal, adjust its electromagnetic (EM) properties (e.g., the amplitude and phase shift) under the control of a smart IRS controller, and then reflect it so as to obtain the desired realization.
-Being low profile and lightweight, an IRS can be integrated with aerial platforms such as UAVs to enable intelligent reflection in the sky \cite{Lu2020}.
+Indeed, an IRS is a thin planar meta-surface composed of a large number of reconfigurable scatterers, each of which can independently collect the impinging RF signal, adjust its electromagnetic (EM) properties (e.g., the amplitude and phase shift) in real time under the control of a smart IRS controller, which can be implemented via a field-programmable gate array (FPGA), and then reflect it so as to obtain the desired realization.
 Plus, IRS can improve the spectral efficiency compared to the traditional half-duplex relaying \cite{TatarMamaghani2018, TatarMamaghani2019a, TatarMamaghani2021} and also does not incur additional cost for sophisticated self-interference cancellation algorithms conventionally utilized for full-duplex relaying \cite{Mamaghani2021}.
 An IRS passively beamforms signals without the need for any RF transceiver chains and accordingly offers the appealing feature of free of noise-corruption full-duplex relaying.
 Thus, several works have recently explored the benefits of deploying IRS from different perspectives.
-For example, Wu and Zhang studied the joint passive, and active beamforming design in an IRS-assisted MIMO system \cite{Wu2019a}.
+For example, Wu and Zhang studied the joint passive and active beamforming design in an IRS-assisted MIMO system \cite{Wu2019a}.